 - Real Estate Taxes

 This account is used to escrow our property taxes.
 Instead, of having our taxes escrowed in our monthly mortgage payment, we made the choice to pay ourselves.
 Each month we put money into this account, for future payment of our property taxes.
 Instead of the mortgage company making interest off of our money, we now make interest off of it instead!

 **We do not recommend you take this approach if you know that there may be a chance you will be unable to pay your property taxes on your own.

 - Tai’s Fun Money

 Every month we budget individual “fun money” for each of us.
 We get to do whatever we want with this budgeted amount, without having to check in with each other.
-I love having a debit card for this account, so that I don’t have to carry cash all of the time.
-My husband is on the account with me, but it’s strictly used for my pleasing.
+I love having a debit card for this account so that I don’t have to carry cash all of the time.
+My husband is on the account with me, but it’s strictly used for my pleasure.

 This account is used to put money away for vacations and trips!
 This account does not get funded each month.
 We don’t feel it’s necessary to make this a part of our monthly budget.
 However, we do put money aside from time to time, especially if we know there is a trip we would like to take in the future.

 - Wealth Building Account